jarrod-lowe/wildsea/README.md

 Since you require the details of the Cognito pool before creating the Jumpcloud setup, you will need to re-run the deployment after adding the secrets.

+## Development Environment

+After having set up the AWS Account, use `AWS_PROFILE=<profile> make dev` to deploy a development version.
+If this is a different AWS Account from the real deployment, you will need to create an S3 bucket for the state, in the same way as you did for the real deployment.

+Development environments will not use Jumpcloud, but instead use Cognito.